-These classic vanilla cupcakes are heavenly!
-They’re light and fluffy and perfect for any occasion!
-If you’re looking for an easy vanilla cupcake recipe, look no further!
+These classic vanilla cupcakes are light and fluffy and perfect for any occasion!
 These are the best classic vanilla cupcakes from scratch!

 These vanilla cupcakes are wonderful for children’s parties, birthdays, or any celebration!
 And, they are SO simple to make.
 This recipe is pretty basic and uses typical pantry items.

-I’ve also included a simple vanilla buttercream recipe, but to be honest, I really love these cupcakes plain, especially with coffee in the morning!
+I’ve also included a simple vanilla buttercream recipe, but to be honest, I really love them plain, especially with coffee in the morning!

 What you’ll need: